-Except as stated below, we have audited the following documents prepared by The New India Assurance Company Limited, UK Branch as at 31 March 2023:

-- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of The New India Assurance Company Limited, UK Branch as at 31 March 2023, ('the Narrative Disclosures subject to audit'); and - Branch templates S.02.01.02, S.17.01.02, S.23.01.01, S.25.01.21, S.28.01.01 ('the Templates subject to audit').
+Except as stated below, we have audited the following documents prepared by the Branch as at 31st March 2024: ☐ The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Branch ('the Narrative Disclosures subject to audit'); and $\hfill\Box$ Company templates S02.01.02, S17.01.02, S23.01.01, S25.01.21, S28.01.01 ('the Templates subject to audit').
 The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'relevant elements of the Solvency and Financial Condition Report'.

-We are not required to audit, nor have we audited, and as a consequence do not express an opinion on the Other Information which comprises:

-- The 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; - Branch template S.05.01.02; - the written acknowledgement by management of their responsibilities, including for the preparation of the Solvency and Financial Condition Report ('the Responsibility Statement').

-In our opinion, the information subject to audit in the relevant elements of the Solvency and Financial Condition Report of The New India Assurance Company Limited, UK Branch as at 31 March 2023 is prepared, in all material respects, in accordance with the financial reporting provisions of the PRA Rules and Solvency II regulations on which they are based, as modified by relevant supervisory modifications, and as supplemented by supervisory approvals and determinations.
+We are not required to audit, nor have we audited, and as a consequence do not express an opinion on the Other Information which comprises: ☐ The 'Business and performance', 'System of governance' and 'Risk profile' elements of the Solvency and Financial Condition Report; ☐ Company templates S05.01.02; and \Box The written acknowledgement by management of their responsibilities, including for the preparation of the solvency and financial condition report ('the Responsibility Statement').
+In our opinion, the information subject to audit in the relevant elements of the Solvency and Financial Condition Report of the Branch is prepared, in all material respects, in accordance with the financial